DavidChase88/stocks-analysis/README.md

 Clearly the refactored script is significantly faster, anywhere from 4 to 7 times faster.
 So when running this program to examine stocks over more years and thousands of more stocks it can make a significant difference in the time of analysis.
 Using the refactored data would save Steve a lot of time.
 The only disadvantage I can see is that the script is a bit more complicated to write than the original script.
 So it can take a little bit more time to write the initial script.

 ### 2. How do these pros and cons apply to refactoring the original VBA script?

+For a small data set like the one for 2017 and 2018, it would be more efficient use of time to use the original VBA script.
+Spending a significant amount of time to save a few seconds in an analysis isn't an efficient use of time.
+Unfortunately if we wanted to use it for future data sets that are larger we would then have to make the necessary refactoring changes.